cloudflare/cf-ui/discussions/functional-testing-containers.md

 });
 ```

-This seems like a good test, but the point that John made was that this isn't
+This seems like a good test, but the point that was made was that this isn't
 technically a unit test because we are re-testing that `<UiComponent/>` calls
 `onClick` when it has been clicked.